meta-soul/MetaSpore/demo/ctr/README.md

 ## How to run

 ### Data preprocessing and feature generation
-For MovieLens dataset, we just use user_id and movie_id of as model's features for now.
+For MovieLens dataset, we just use `user_id` and `movie_id` of as model's features for now.

-For Criteo dataset, we normalize numerical values by transforming from a value z to log(z) if z > 2, which is proposed by the winner of Criteo Competition.
+For Criteo dataset, we normalize numerical values by transforming from a value `z` to `log(z)` if `z > 2`, which is proposed by the winner of Criteo Competition.
 ```python
 import numpy as np
 def transform_number(x):